tenzir/tenzir/web/blog/shelling-out-to-zeek-and-suricata/index.md

 ## Purring like a Suricat

-In our [previous blog](/blog/zeek-and-ye-shall-pipe/) we adapted Zeek to behave like a good ol' Unix tool, taking input via stdin and producing output via stdout.
+In our [previous blog post](/blog/zeek-and-ye-shall-pipe/) we adapted Zeek to behave like a good ol' Unix tool, taking input via stdin and producing output via stdout.
 Turns out you can do the same fudgery with Suricata:[^1]

 [^1]: Suricata outputs [EVE JSON](https://suricata.readthedocs.io/en/latest/output/eve/eve-json-output.html)